grifjst/N4utilus/README.md

-# N4utilus 🐚
+# N4utilus

-N4utilus is a Python-based cryptographic bot detector built with FastAPI.
+N4utilus is a Python based cryptographic bot detector built with FastAPI.
-It uses a challenge–response mechanism (nonce + HMAC-SHA256) to help distinguish legitimate clients from automated bots.
+It uses a challenge response mechanism (nonce + HMAC-SHA256) to help distinguish legitimate clients from automated bots.

 ## How it works